danieleteti/delphiguard/README.md

 **The Challenge with Manual Memory Management:**

 While `try-finally` blocks ensure proper cleanup, they require significant **boilerplate code** that can contain bugs and obscure your business logic.
-Interfaces simplify the job, but a lot of code, also in the RTL/VCL/FMX, is not interface based.
-DelphiGuard simplifies resource management for object by automating cleanup while keeping your code focused on what matters.
+DelphiGuard simplifies resource management by automating cleanup while keeping your code focused on what matters.

 **Traditional Approach - Lots of Memory Management Code:**